Your bag

 Tips on what to see & do, how to choose a Komodo boat, and what the mysterious park fees are!

-Komodo National Park is one of our favourite places in the world to visit.
+Komodo National Park is one of our favourite places in the world.
 Over the years, it has become increasingly gentrified - from not having street lamps or pavements a few years ago, it now even has a Starbucks!
-It doesn't get easier to plan a trip there though, as questions like how to choose a boat, what are the park fees etc, are still maddeningly opaque.
+But planning a trip can be confusing.
+What’s the best boat?
+What happens if it rains?
+Is the park closing?
+(No, it’s not).

-Here is everything you need to know about planning a trip.
+Here’s everything you need to know before you go.
 If you're ready to book, check out all the Komodo experiences here!

 The Basics